rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **WooCommerce Product Feed Manager Lets You Add Custom Taxonomy** Add custom taxonomies with naming you requires and fill it with static or dynamic values to your product feed.
 You can easily use any custom taxonomy or other WooCommerce plugin or extensions taxonomy value into feeds.
 E.g., Brand, Model No, size, etc. So you can easily use those value into your feed.

+**WPML support**
+WooCommerce Product Feed manager is completely compatible with WPML.
+You can choose to save products in different languages using WPML and generate feed on your desired language using WPFM.

 = Features: =
 * You can create feed Up-to 50 products in free version
 * Upload your feed in Google Shopping with a few clicks from your plugin dashboard.
 * Unlimited feed creation for Pro-Users
+* Supports WPML
 * XML and TXT formats
 * Supports Yith brand attributes
 * Feeds are also accessible via HTTP or HTTPS.
 So that supported merchant can easily and automatically fetch product feed using given Feed URL